“Writing is an exploration.

 The question is how do writers discover that “soul” and translate it into good storytelling?

 We’ll first focus on finding the soul that’s pushing you to write by offering a true laboratory, a safe place to inspire and experiment with new ideas generated by in-class prompts and exercises.
 We will talk about the craft of narrative, as well.
-Students will be required to read assigned essays and memoir excerpts outside of class to get a sense of the forms and techniques of narrative.
+Students will be required to read assigned essays, stories, memoir and novel excerpts outside of class to get a sense of the forms and techniques of narrative.
 The hope is students will be well on their way with a map for a new project by the end of class.
-The Writer’s Laboratory is ideal for beginning writers but also for more established writers seeking to generate new lively autobiographical material. | Maximum: 12 writers
+The Writer’s Laboratory is ideal for beginning writers but also for more established writers seeking to generate new lively material.

 "Lee Montgomery was fantastic.
 She was an excellent facilitator and structured the discussions so that everyone had a chance to speak in constructive, analytical ways.
 Her constructive criticism was awesome.
 At the end of each group discussion, she spoke directly to the writer--so it was like we all got to listen in on a one-on-one conference.
 This was very enlightening, to hear from an editor's perspective what's working or not in a particular piece.”